 ✦Herbalist Wang Shuhe also hold some very incisive opinion about health maintenance, his theory of health maintenance is the earliest system addresses about diet in China, as he proposed that, to gain longevity, one should pay attention to four tips in daily life: one should avoid too complicated diet, should avoid polyphagia and polydipsia; avoidance of certain foods, and differentiate for diet in 4 seasons; diet choice should vary according to different persons, diet choices should be made before eating; diet rule better screen out bad and kept good, could not eat over proper volume even for delicious food; from the summer solstice to the autumnal equinox, should eat less greasy food, if not control, the climate change will induce a variety of diseases, even death.

 ✧In his late, Wang Shuhe resignated and turned back to Xiangyang, habitat and built his house in a beautiful small village, and saving local people.
 For his respectable medical ethics and high skills, he was respected and called as a miracle-physician by local folks.
-At around year 270 A.D., herbalist Wang Shuhe passed away, his offsprings buried him at the cemetery Medicine King Mountain(located in today's Oldman Hill, Baiguo Town, MaCheng City, Hubei Province, China), other folks who ever was cared and saved by him also built a cenotaph to memory him at the foot of the Xianshan Mountain(located at the south to XiangFan city, Hubei Province, China), after 1800 years off his epoch and until today, his cemetery is still standing there and is worshiped by generations of Chinese folks!
+At around year 270 A.D., herbalist Wang Shuhe passed away, his offsprings buried him at the cemetery Medicine King Mountain, other folks who ever was cared and saved by him also built a cenotaph to memory him at the foot of the Xianshan Mountain, after 1800 years off his epoch and until today, his cemetery is still standing there and is worshiped by generations of Chinese folks!